grace-apa/portfolio-grace-apantaku/README.md

 ## Features

-Navigation bar
+- Hover function on the navigation links
+- Hover function on the subtitle 'Freelance Frontend Developer'
+- Navbar with links corresponding to relevant sections on the webpage

-Images with hyperlinks for future projects
+- Hyperlinked images for future projects
+- Fully responsive web page - all screens

 ## How to contribute